Missoula, Montana: Culture

 The Montana Museum of Art & Culture, which became a state museum in 2001, is one Montana's oldest cultural reserves, having begun in 1894; its permanent collection houses more than 10,000 original works.
 The Missoula Museum of Art is housed in a former Carnegie library; it features contemporary art and annually features 20–25 group and solo exhibits.
 Fort Missoula is home to the Historic Museum, dedicated to preserving the history of Western Montana, and to the Rocky Mountain Museum of Military History and the Northern Rockies Heritage Center.
 The National Museum of Forest Service History is constructing the National Conservation Legacy and Education Center in Missoula, too.

 Opened in 1987, Missoula's Bayern Brewing is the oldest active brewery in Montana.
 Big Sky Brewing opened in 1995 and with a production over 38,000 barrels in 2008, it is by far Montana's largest brewery, and produces the best-selling beer brewed in Montana, Moose Drool Brown Ale.
 Missoula has also been home to Kettle House Brewing since 1995 and Draught Works opened in 2011.
 Big Sky, Bayern, and Kettlehouse represent the first-, second-, and third-largest breweries, respectively, in Montana.
 Also in 2011, Tamarack Brewing and Flathead Lake Brewing Company from nearby Lake County opened pub houses at downtown Missoula locations.
-The city also holds annual the Garden City Brewfest and Winterfest, and also periodically hosts the Montana Brewers Festival.
+The city also holds annually the Garden City Brewfest and Winterfest, and periodically hosts the Montana Brewers Festival.

+The Clay Studio of Missoula is a non-profit ceramic-arts center, which provides education and a community access clay studio.